 (Prof. David Watkins, Pathology): T Cell Epitope Ontogeny in AIDS-virus Infected Cells.
 Jonah is an Associate Professor at the Oregon Health and Science University in Portland, OR.

 - Priscilla Van Wynsberghe

 (Prof. Paul Ahlquist, Molecular Virology): Virus Reproduction: Membrane Localization of Nodaviral RNAs during Replication Complex Assembly.
-Priscilla did a postdoc in the Division of Biological Sciences at the University of California-San Diego with Prof. Amy Pasquinelli.
-She is now an Asst.
-Professor at Colgate University in Hamilton, NY.
+She is now an Associate Professor at Colgate University in Hamilton, NY.